 As the HMR govern these hazardous waste shipments, then any personnel who prepare or transport them are subject to the hazmat employee training requirements at 49 CFR 172, Subpart H—Training.
 The training standard contains five elements—general awareness, security awareness, and function-specific training are required for all hazmat employees, while safety and security plan training are required only for certain hazmat employees and facilities [49 CFR 172.704(a)].

-Intro to the Hazardous Waste Manifest is a hazmat shipping paper, and is subject to the provisions at 49 CFR 172, Subpart C-Shipping Papers.
+The Hazardous Waste Manifest is a hazmat shipping paper, and is subject to the provisions at 49 CFR 172, Subpart C-Shipping Papers.
 The person signing Box 15 of the manifest on behalf of the generator is subject to specific DOT requirements (49 CFR 172.204 and 172.205) and is therefore considered a hazmat employee.
 We know that they would require general awareness and security awareness training, so the question at hand is what function-specific training is required for a person signing a hazardous waste manifest?

 To answer that question, let’s first take a look at the certification language,